TheKrowi/Krowi_AchievementFilter_TooltipData/README.md

 I initiall assume you know how to work with git.
 The preffered way of contributing is creating a branch and committing pull requests with your data which will be approved by me.
 More details on how github works will be added later.

 ## Where to add data
 In the `Data` folder you'll find `.lua` files for each expansion.
 If the expansion would not be there yet, take another one as a template and add it to the `Files.xml`.
+Achievements should be added to the expansion they're added in, not which expansion content they apply to.

 ## Functions
 There are 2 ways to add data with either the `N` or `NT` functions.